top of page

 Chris

-Why my confidence lives in stretchy pants (And yours can too)
+Why my confidence lives in stretchy pants: Body Image After Divorce

 When Was I Ever Comfortable With My Body?
 Who am I kidding?
 When was I ever truly comfortable with my body?
 I remember being 25 — flat belly, perfect fat distribution, the whole package.
 And yet, I thought I was fat.
 (Dramatic eye roll.)
 Now, when I look back at photos of myself at 20, 25, 30, I want a Doc Brown in my life to fire up the DeLorean so I can go back and scream at younger me: “Put down the low-fat yogurt and stop crying over your nonexistent muffin top!”
 The Last